-The IHRA definition has since been adopted by the UK government; the Crown Prosecution Service; the Labour Party NEC;
+The IHRA definition has since been adopted by the UK Government; the Labour Party; the Crown Prosecution Service; the Scottish and Welsh governments; and many UK local authorities.
+The National Union of Students adopted it as policy at its National Conference in 2017.

-the Scottish and Welsh governments; and several UK local authorities.
-The National Union of Students adopted it as NUS policy at National Conference in 2017.
 The IHRA definition evolved from a previous working definition, drawn up by the European Monitoring Centre on Racism and Xenophobia (EUMC) in 2005, which is used by the UK College of Policing.
-It states that "criticism of Israel similar to that levelled against any other country cannot be regarded as antisemitic", but points out that antisemitic language is sometimes directed at Israel.
-It then gives a list of behaviours that "could, taking into account the overall context", indicate antisemitism.
-It is not legally binding but it can be helpful in identifying antisemitic speech or images, and is likely to become the standard non-legal definition of antisemitism.
-Additionally, NUS has passed a constitutional rule recognising the perception of the victim in defining antisemitism and other hate crimes, in line with current Government and Police definitions.
+It states that 'criticism of Israel similar to that levelled against any other country cannot be regarded as antisemitic', but points out that antisemitic language is sometimes directed at Israel.
+It then gives a list of behaviours that 'could, taking into account the overall context', indicate antisemitism.
+It is not legally binding but it can be helpful in identifying antisemitic speech or images, and is recognised by the Jewish community as the standard non-legal definition of antisemitism.
+Additionally, NUS has passed a constitutional rule recognising the perception of the victim in defining antisemitism and other hate crimes, in line with current government and Police definitions.

-The EUMC definition was adopted by NUS at its 2007 Annual Conference and reaffirmed at the 2010, 2013 and 2016 Annual Conferences, and was replaced by the IHRA definition at the 2017 Annual Conference.
+The EUMC definition was adopted by NUS at its 2007 National Conference and reaffirmed in 2010, 2013 and 2016.
+It was replaced by the IHRA definition in 2017.